Ross Petty: History

 Between 1996 and 2015, Petty appeared in his shows portraying the villain, who was usually dressed in drag (the pantomime dame).
 In 2015, Petty retired from performing following the production of Peter Pan, but continued as a producer.

 The 2017 production of A Christmas Carol was filmed, and later broadcast on Family Channel and CBC as well as made available for purchase on DVD.

 In 2020, Petty's planned production of Aladdin was cancelled because of the COVID-19 pandemic.
-Instead, There’s No Place Like Home For The Holidays was performed as an online revue.
+Instead, There's No Place Like Home For The Holidays was performed as an online revue.
 This allowed audiences to watch the show from home while still incorporating music, dance, comedy, and audience interaction.
 Petty's 2021 production, Alice in Winterland, was similarly presented online that allowed audiences to watch from home.

-Petty announced that the 2022 show, Peter's Final Flight: The Pan-Tastical Family Musical, would be the company's final production, with Petty reprising his role as a villain for the final production.
+Petty announced that the 2022 show Peter's Final Flight: The Pan-Tastical Family Musical would be the company's final production, with Petty reprising his role as a villain for the final production.

+Revival

+In March 2024, it was announced that the Canadian Stage Company will be reviving Petty's annual family panto productions.
+The first production will be The Wizard of Oz, which will play at the Winter Garden Theatre between December 2024 and January 2025.
+Petty is executive producer emeritus of the revived series.

+In December 2024, Canadian Stage announced that its 2025-2026 panto would be Robin Hood, scheduled for 45 performances at the Winter Garden.